-The Navy evaluated water rights and well locations based on an August 2018 search of the NDWR Hydrographic Assay database within lands proposed for expansion under Alternative 3.
-The disposition and case-by-case evaluation of water rights under Alternative 3 within B-16, B-17 shift, B-20, and the DVTA would be the same as described under Alternatives 1 and 2.
+The Navy evaluated state water rights and well locations based on an August 2018 search of the NDWR Hydrographic Assay database within lands proposed for expansion under Alternative 3.
+The disposition and case-by-case evaluation of state water rights under Alternative 3 within B-16, B-17 shift, B-20, and the DVTA would be the same as described under Alternatives 1 and 2.
 After selection of an alternative, the Navy would further investigate water rights in more detail (e.g., with visits to search paper sources in NDWR field office archives).
-If no well is associated with a water right, and no use for the well can be obtained, the Navy would close and abandon the well.
-For identified water rights, the Navy would review the infrastructure (e.g., diversion works, stock ponds) and determine if a beneficial use for the water right can continue under the selected alternative.
-The result of this process is either the Navy's acquisition of the water right or working with the water right holder to move the point of diversion or place of use so that there is no need for water right acquisition.
-The Navy recognizes there may be differences between the Hydrographic Abstracts and detailed place of use/point of diversion information from NDWR and will coordinate with NDWR between the Draft and Final EIS to resolve differences between the online and detailed water right information.
+If no well is associated with a state water right, and no use for the well can be obtained, the Navy would close and abandon the well.
+For identified state water rights, the Navy would review the infrastructure (e.g., diversion works, stock ponds) and determine if a beneficial use for the water right can continue under the selected alternative.
+The result of this process is either the Navy's acquisition of the state water right or working with the water right holder to move the point of diversion or place of use so that there is no need for water right acquisition.
+The Navy recognizes there may be differences between the Hydrographic Abstracts and detailed place of use/point of diversion information from NDWR and will continue to coordinate with NDWR to resolve differences between the online and detailed state water right information.

-Under Alternative 3, the removal of proposed and existing withdrawals south of Simpson Road on B-16 would decrease the withdrawal portion associated with B-16 by 365 acres compared to Alternatives 1 and 2 (see Section 3.9.3.2, Alternative 1: Modernization of the Fallon Range Training Complex; and Section 3.9.3.3, Alternative 2: Modernization of Fallon Range Training Complex and Managed Access).
-The total requested additional withdrawal area for B-16 is 31,836 acres.
-In addition to the existing range size of 27,359 acres, the total size of B-16 under Alternative 3 would be 59,195 acres.
+Under Alternative 3, the removal of proposed and existing withdrawals south of Simpson Road (including Simpson Road itself) on B-16 would decrease the withdrawal portion associated with B-16 by 365 acres compared to Alternatives 1 and 2 (see Section 3.9.3.2, Alternative 1: Modernization of the Fallon Range Training Complex; and Section 3.9.3.3, Alternative 2: Modernization of Fallon Range Training Complex and Managed Access).
+The total requested additional withdrawal area for B-16 is 31,875 acres.
+In addition to the existing range size of 27,359 acres, the total size of B-16 under Alternative 3 would be 58,155 acres (which includes the subtraction of 1,079 acres that would not be renewed).
 Hydrological landscape regions associated with Alternative 3 within B-16 are shown in Figure 3.9-17.
-Figure 3.9-18 shows the water rights within B-16 in relation to Alternative 3, and Figure 3.9-19 shows the water wells potentially impacted under Alternative 2.
-Therefore, expanding B-16 under Alternative 3 would impact water resources in the same manner as Alternatives 1 and 2.
+Figure 3.9-18 shows the one water right within B-16 in relation to Alternative 3, and Figure 3.9-19 shows the water wells potentially impacted under Alternative 3 within B-16.
+This alternative would have the same access restrictions to B-16 as Alternative 2.
+Regarding Scheckler Spill, the Navy would allow land managers to continue accessing the ranges for flood management purposes.
+The Bureau of Reclamation and the Navy would develop a Memorandum of Understanding to ensure continued management access.

-Potential impacts on water resources within B-16 under Alternative 3 would be negligible, because of (1) the limited amount of disturbance from munitions use within B-16 withdrawal lands, (2) the localized areas of disturbance from munitions use within the withdrawal areas, (3) the small footprint of new infrastructure, (4) BMPs and management practices specifically designed to reduce or avoid potential impacts on surface and groundwater (discussed in Section 3.9.3.5, Proposed Management Practices, Monitoring, and Mitigation Measures), and (5) for expended munitions not retrieved, the arid environment would likely dry and degrade chemical compounds.
-There would be no significant impacts on water resources under Alternative 3 within B-16.
+Potential impacts on water resources within B-16 under Alternative 3 would be negligible, because of (1) the limited amount of disturbance from munitions use within B-16 withdrawal lands, (2) the localized areas of disturbance from munitions use within the withdrawal areas, (3) the small footprint of new infrastructure, (4) BMPs and management practices specifically designed to reduce or avoid potential impacts on surface and groundwater (discussed in Section 3.9.3.5, Proposed Management Practices, Monitoring, and Mitigation), and (5) for expended munitions not retrieved, the arid environment would likely dry and degrade chemical compounds.